steffts/CaloriesTracker/README.md

 InsertFragment.java: Handles adding new food items.
 ListViewFragment.java: Displays the list of food items.
 UpdateAndDeleteFragment.java: Manages updates and deletions of existing food items.
+## Usage
+Adding a Food Item: Start on the Add Food Screen, enter the name and calorie count, and press "Add" to save the item.
+Viewing and Selecting: Switch to the Food List Screen to see all added items.
+Tap on an item to open it in the Update and Delete Screen.
+Updating or Deleting: Edit the selected food item and press "Update" to save changes, or "Delete" to remove it from the list.
+You will be navigated back to the main list automatically after each action.
+## Future Enhancements
+User Authentication: Allow users to create accounts and log in to manage their data.
+History and Statistics: Track daily calorie intake trends over time.
+Improved UI/UX: Add animations and enhanced layouts.
+### Contributing
+Feel free to fork the repository and submit pull requests.
+Contributions to improve the functionality or UI of the app are welcome!

+### License
+This project is licensed under the MIT License.